-- Oxygen Deprivation: Not only can oxygen deprivation cause brain damage, but too much oxygen deprivation can be fatal to a baby in the womb.
+- Oxygen deprivation: Not only can oxygen deprivation cause brain damage, but too much oxygen deprivation can be fatal to a baby in the womb.
 Obstetricians and nursing staff must be trained to recognize the warning signs that a baby may have too little oxygen.
 That lack of oxygen can be caused by an umbilical cord wrapped around the neck, overwhelming stresses of labor, or problems with the placenta.

-- Trauma During Delivery: Difficult deliveries must be met calmly by obstetricians.
+- Trauma during delivery: Difficult deliveries must be met calmly by obstetricians.
 When a delivery is complicated by a baby in distress, whether because of concerning fetal monitor strips or shoulder dystocia, doctors must deliver the baby on an emergency basis.
 Whether because of inexperience, lack of preparation, or a simple mistake, doctors who encounter these emergencies sometimes act negligently.
 Too much trauma to a baby using a vacuum extractor or forceps can cause permanent injury or death.
 Likewise, an improperly performed C-section can be fatal to the baby.

-- Placenta Previa: Placenta previa is the implantation of the placenta near or on top of the cervix.
+- Placenta previa: Placenta previa is the implantation of the placenta near or on top of the cervix.
 Women with this condition often have sudden vaginal bleeding, usually after 28 weeks.
 It affects half of one percent of all labors.
 Women with placenta previa should usually be treated with modified bed rest and strict pelvic rest.
 In some cases, that can prevent damage long enough so that the baby is not premature at delivery.
 Wrongful death of baby’s because of placenta previa usually occurs because of complications of prematurity.

-- Placental Abruption: When the placenta prematurely separates from the wall of the uterus, internal bleeding can result.
+- Placental abruption: When the placenta prematurely separates from the wall of the uterus, internal bleeding can result.
 It is responsible for about 15% of all baby deaths near the time of labor.

-- Uterine Rupture: When the uterine wall is breached, both the mother and child’s lives are at risk.
+- Uterine rupture: When the uterine wall is breached, both the mother and child’s lives are at risk.
 These ruptures can occur at any time near labor but are most common when the mother has prior uterine scars, like prior surgeries or cesarean sections.
 In the labor and delivery room, medical malpractice including excessive pushing on the stomach (to assist in delivery) or improper use of Oxytocin/Pitocin can cause uterine rupture.
 It is rare, occurring in about 1% of all deliveries.
 When detected, the baby must be delivered immediately.

-Why Pursue a Child Wrongful Death Claim?
+Why Pursue an Infant Wrongful Death Claim?